irisnet/mainnet/config/Understand-Genesis-Parameters.md

 * **Normal**：`TxTaxUsage`

-* Parameters in Governance module are the following:
+Parameters in Governance module are the following:
- * MinDeposit: The minimum of deposit
+ * `MinDeposit`: The minimum of deposit
- * MaxDeposit Period: Window period for deposit
+ * `MaxDeposit Period`: Window period for deposit
- * Voting Period: Window period for voting
+ * `Voting Period`: Window period for voting
- * MaxProposal: The maximum number of proposal that can exist at the same time
+ * `MaxProposal`: The maximum number of proposal that can exist at the same time
- * Penalty: The proportion of the slash
+ * `Penalty`: The proportion of the slash
- * Veto: The ratio that is defined by the govTallyingProcedure/Veto
+ * `Veto`: The ratio that is defined by the govTallyingProcedure/Veto
- * Threshold: The ratio that is defined by the govTallyingProcedure/Threshold
+ * `Threshold`: The ratio that is defined by the govTallyingProcedure/Threshold
- * Participation: The ratio that is defined by the govTallyingProcedure/Participation
+ * `Participation`: The ratio that is defined by the govTallyingProcedure/Participation

 Different parameters are set for different type of governance proposal.